infracost/docs/docs/getting_started.md

     </TabItem>
   </Tabs>

-2. Use our free hosted API for cloud prices by registering for an API key:
+2. Use our free hosted Cloud Pricing API by registering for an API key:
     ```sh
     infracost register
     ```

-    The `INFRACOST_API_KEY` environment variable can be used to set the API key in CI systems.
+    The key is saved in `~/.config/infracost/config.yml`.
+The `INFRACOST_API_KEY` environment variable should be used to set the API key in CI systems.
     If you prefer, you can run your own [Cloud Pricing API](faq#can-i-run-my-own-cloud-pricing-api).

 3. Run Infracost using our example Terraform project to see how it works.
 You can also play with the `main.tf` file in the example: